 In this Wizard Guide for Beginners, we will focus on the fundamentals.
 Ultimately as a Wizard you will provide heavy ranged damage assistance to teammates, or be a menace solo.
 Dark and Darker is a very brutal and unforgiving game, as a result mechanics such as friendly fire is on.
 This means as a Wizard you have to be careful when casting spells such as Fireball and need to think about positioning.

 When dealing with PvE mobs throughout your dungeon run most mobs can be taken down fairly easily with Magic Missiles.
-However, should you bring a Rondel Dagger as a back-up weapon to a Spellbook, you can Ignite your Dagger and take out monsters that way.
-Additionally this method is much quieter and might help you avoid detection.
+However, should you bring a Rondel Dagger or Crystal Sword as a backup weapon to a Spellbook, you can Ignite your Dagger or Sword and take out monsters that way.
+Additionally, this method is much quieter and might help you avoid detection.

 Fighting with teammates versus another trio can get hectic quickly, remember however that you can buff not only yourself but your teammates too.
 Make sure to keep uptime on your teammates weapons with Ignite, you can also Haste + Invisibility your frontliner such as a Barbarian or Fighter to charge in aggressively and confuse the opponent.
 Keep in mind however this is a brutal game, and as a result, you can also cast buffs on opponents too by mistake.

-Fireball and Magic Missile are your bread and butter hard hitting spells you will often weave in between moving.
-Fireball is typically used from mid-long range, however Magic Missile can be used in a “shotgun” style manner, by casting Haste + Invisibility on yourself, flanking the opponent and firing away at close range.
+Fireball, Lightning Strike, Zap and Magic Missile are your bread and butter hard-hitting spells you will often weave in between moving.
+Fireball is typically used from mid-long range, however, Magic Missile can be used in a “shotgun” style manner, by casting Haste + Invisibility on yourself, flanking the opponent and firing away at close range.

 Finally, a basic but key thing to remember when fighting is to buff your teammates.
 And if you cannot find an angle from your backline to fire spells, Haste + Invisibility yourself and push into their backline.
 This allows you to create a squeeze and have a safer time casting without killing your friends.
 However this method also works solo too.
 Last but not least, always remember to Meditate between rooms you clear out!
 This will keep your spell charges topped up.